 Category 5 - This is an exceptionally serious level of disruption.
-This is led by the Deputy Headteacher before referral to the Headteacher for a final recommendation.
+This is coordinated by the Deputy Headteacher with strategic leadership of exclusions (with support of SLT Line Manager and YLC) before referral to the Headteacher for a final recommendation.

 Outcome: MANAGED MOVE, MANAGED TRANSFER, PERMANENT EXCLUSION.